 To convert XLS to OFX (Excel file to OFX format), you can use the following method.

 IMPORTANT: this tutorial is not for Quicken import.
 Quicken does not import OFX files, only QFX (Web Connect) files.
-Use CSV2QFX for Quicken imports.
+Use the Transactions app, CSV2QFX for Quicken imports.

 Open your XLS file in Excel and examine it.
 If transaction columns do not have the header, simply add them (if possible)

 Use the following sample CSV file (Excel opens it) as a guideline how your an Excel spreadsheet should look like for easy parsing

 Select all transactions including the header (or just press CTRL+A) and copy to the clipboard (CTRL+C)